 - savings/bank accounts, retirement accounts, or other accounts

 - money from selling property (real estate, a vehicle, stocks, or other personal property)

-Child Support Accrual
+Paying Child Support Accrual

 If the parent is in jail because they refuse to pay child support, the obligation continues to accrue.
-If the incarcerated parent is in jail for another reason, does not request a modification of the child support order, and can continue to pay, the child support obligation may continue to accrue, and the incarcerated parent ordered to pay it.
+If the incarcerated parent is in jail for another reason, does not request a modification of the child support order, and can continue to pay, child support obligations may continue to accrue, and the incarcerated parent ordered to pay it.